venkys-io/Code-Blogs/Strings/Easy/ValidPalindrome/Java.md

     // Main function
     public static void main(String[] args) {
+        // Create a Scanner object to read input from STDIN Scanner scanner = new Scanner(System.in);

-        // Example string
+        // Read the input string from STDIN
-        String s = "A man, a plan, a canal: Panama";
+        String s = scanner.nextLine();

         // Check if the string is a palindrome using the isPalindrome function if (isPalindrome(s))
             System.out.println("It is a palindrome");
         else
             System.out.println("It is not a palindrome");

+        // Close the Scanner object
+        scanner.close();
     }
 }

 ```

 ## Step-by-Step Explanation